 Another factor to consider is that more and more landlords are using an outside company, most often the National Tenant Network (NTN), to do a background and credit check on prospective tenants.
 The application for an NTN report will be done by you online, and the fee charged by them is about $40 per tenant, something you have to take into consideration in the process of your search.

 Searching for a home

-You start your search for a home the same way as with a purchase: I will discuss your requirements with you and email you listings that match your needs and budget perfectly.
+You will start your search for a home the same way as with a purchase: I will discuss your requirements with you and email you listings that match your needs and budget perfectly.
 It should come as no surprise that many landlords do not want pets in the home, and if you have one, this will limit the number of available properties we can consider.
-Likewise, most owners want lease terms of at least one year.
+Likewise, virtually all owners want lease terms of at least one year.
 If you are looking for a rental for a shorter period of time, be aware that there may be very few if any options available to you.
 We will visit a number of homes, and hopefully you will find one that is ideal for you.

 Once you have a home in mind, I will research comps for you to determine a fair price for renting that unit.
 Different developments have their own flavor, and factors such as size, condition and extras such as a garage or basement will affect an individual home’s value.

 A frequent and fair question I hear is, “Is the rent on a home negotiable?”
-Unlike the listed purchase prices of homes which are virtually always negotiable, rents may or may not be, depending on the owner of the home.
+Unlike the listed sale prices of homes which are always negotiable, rents may or may not be, depending on the owner of the home.
 I will always try to negotiate the monthly rent for you, but if the landlord if firm on the amount, there is nothing we can do.